Veilkrand/geocoding-proxy/readme.md

 ### API Errors

 #### Error 400: Parameter required
-The `address` parameter was not included in the request, was empty or not valid.
+The `address` parameter was not included in the request, it was empty or not valid.

 ```
 {